sigmonsays/runitcmd/README.md

     go get -u github.com/sigmonsays/runitcmd/cmd/runitcmd

+To install for your system

+    GOPATH=/ go get -u github.com/sigmonsays/runitcmd/cmd/runitcmd

 # configuration

 configuration is optional and sane defaults will be used when no configuration is present